 When Did Sweden Start Online Casinos?

-Sweden began using online casinos and online gambling in all its glory in 2002, when The Lotteries Act was changed on the 1st August to incorporate the legal use of digital platforms.
+Sweden began using online casinos, uk slots online, and online gambling in all its glory in 2002, when The Lotteries Act was changed on the 1st August to incorporate the legal use of digital platforms.
 This means that the people of Sweden had access to be able to play specific types of games online such as instant scratch card games, Skrap-Bingo, Skrap-Pyramid, and Tia.
 Sweden had to wait a further three years until they had more online casino services which were not granted legality there until November 2005, when online poker was introduced.

 Online Casino Popularity